'A dangerous time': Portland, Oregon, sees record homicides

 But experts, police and residents say these measures aren’t nearly enough to counter the most violent year in the city’s modern history.

 “This past year has shattered anything that I’ve ever witnessed,” said Irving, the outreach worker and a former gang member.
-He said he does believe gun violence will slow without more officers on the streeta and a specialized gun violence unit, along with investments in community-based organizations.
+He said he does not see gun violence slowing without more officers on the streeta and a specialized gun violence unit, along with investments in community-based organizations.

 Four cultural institutions in Portland’s Old Town Chinatown neighborhood recently sent a letter to officials, demanding immediate action to keep visitors, staff and volunteers safe.